zappin-ctrl/shinobubot.js/README.md

-# A bot i made that ill keep adding shit to.
+# Anime bot for my server, just a project for fun.
 **How to install it:**<br>
 **1)** Run `npm init -y` <br>
 **2)** Run `npm install` <br>